microsoft/fast/packages/web-components/fast-foundation/src/disclosure/disclosure.spec.md

 ## Overview

-A disclosure component is the combination of a button and section of content, a button that toggles the visibility of the section.
+A disclosure component is the implementation of native `details` and `summary` control that toggles the visibility of the extra content.
+Visually, it would look like a button or hyperlink and beneath extra content.
 As defined by the W3C:

 > A disclosure is a button that controls the visibility of a section of content.
 When the controlled content is hidden, it is often styled as a typical push button with a right-pointing arrow or triangle to hint that activating the button will display additional content.
 When the content is visible, the arrow or triangle typically points down.